jantielens/esp32-energymon-169lcd/docs/user/home-assistant-integration.md

 ## Overview

 This guide shows how to send camera images from Home Assistant to your ESP32 device using AppDaemon.
-When a doorbell rings, motion is detected, or any other trigger occurs, the camera snapshot will display on the ESP32's LCD screen (default: 10 seconds, configurable up to 5 minutes).
+When a doorbell rings, motion is detected, or any other trigger occurs, the camera snapshot will display on the ESP32's LCD screen (default: 10 seconds, configurable up to 24 hours; 0 = permanent).

 **Architecture:**
 ```